 As you can see, the sites using the heavyweight Avada theme were slower than the sites using the lightweight theme.
 The page being monitored also had a much bigger file size.

-Due to the more resource-intensive design of the sites, the difference in the performance of the two hosts was more noticeable.
-This time there was 0.42 second or 420 milliseconds separating them, instead of the 64 milliseconds from the first test when the sites were using the lightweight theme.
+Because of the more resource-intensive design of the sites, the difference in the performance of the two hosts was more noticeable.
+This time, there were 0.42 seconds (or 420 milliseconds) separating them, instead of the 64 milliseconds from the first test when the sites were using the lightweight theme.

-So while there might not be much difference between SiteGround and DreamHost if you plan to use a lightweight theme or create a simple website, if you want to use a theme like Avada and import one of its demos, or build a similar site, SiteGround would be the better option in terms of pure speed.
+So, while there may not be much difference between SiteGround and DreamHost if you plan to use a lightweight theme or create a simple website, if you want to use a theme such as Avada and import one of its demos, or build a similar site, SiteGround would be the better option in terms of pure speed.

 DreamHost vs SiteGround Load Time Summary